Morphsec88/qubit-gravitational-deflection-filter/theory/Quantum_Modulation_Theory.md

 Zero-Shedding Execution: The subconscious developmental cycle requires neither belief nor self-reflection.
 It perceives no arbitrary changes to analyze, executing an immutable, timeless mathematical template through the spatial geometry of the DNA antenna array.

 4. Software Engineering Implications
-The 3-Port Quantum Readout Core software architecture hosted in this repository is not merely an isolated laboratory rate-meter.
+The 3-Port Qubit-Gravitational-Deflection-Filter software architecture hosted in this repository is not merely an isolated laboratory rate-meter.
 It serves as a minimal-allocation simulation of this biological quantum-modulation principle.
 By employing a zero-allocation model, eliminating unnecessary telemetry loops, and bypassing intrusive feedback cycles, the code replicates the noise-free observation methods used by nature at the kernel level.
 The software refrains from forcing or constraining the target system, allowing the evolutionary cycle to unfold seamlessly within its own inherent phase.